OlGe404/gitops-setup/README.md

 Afterwards, run `cd $(git rev-parse --show-toplevel) && make` to template and write the manifests to `templates/localhost/<appName>.yaml`.
-The make target will add and commit the generated files for you, you only have to push them manually.
-Once they are generated and pushed, the applicationset controller will generate the application and argocd deploys them.
+The make target will add and commit the generated files for you, you only have to push them.
+The applicationset controller will generate the application and argocd deploys them.

 # Add more environments
 The goal of this repo is to quickly and easily generate/deploy argocd apps for local development purposes.